Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-Computational Science is an area of science which spans many disciplines, but at its core it involves the development of models and simulations to understand natural systems.
-Our Master's programme is designed with this in mind.
-We define three course types: compulsory core courses, restricted-choice courses and free-choice elective courses.
-A complete programme consists fo 13 courses (78 EC - 6 EC per course) and a graduation project (42 EC, 7-9 months).
+Computational Science is an area of science which spans many disciplines and the master’s programme is designed with this in mind.
+At its core, the programme focuses on the development of models and simulations to understand natural systems.
+Within the programme there are 4 course types: compulsory core courses, restricted-choice elective courses, restricted-choice professional skills elective courses and free-choice elective courses.
+A standard study plan consists of 13 courses (78 EC - 6 EC per course) and a graduation project (42 EC, 7-9 months).

-1. The core compulsory courses reflect the central body of knowledge in Computational.
+1. The core compulsory courses reflect the central body of knowledge in Computational Science.

-2. The restricted-choice courses offer breadth and depth, allowing students to either deepen their knowledge on core topics or broaden their scope.
+2. The restricted-choice courses offer breadth and depth, allowing you to either deepen your knowledge on core topics or broaden your scope.

-3. Finally, free-choice elective courses offer students the option to take courses in application domains.
+3. The free-choice elective courses offer the option to take courses in application domains.
 These are especially intended for students who would like to do a research graduation project in one of the application domains as described below.

-Please note that the number of courses in a student's curriculum may deviate depending on the chosen elective courses.
+Please note that the number of courses in the curriculum may deviate depending on the chosen elective courses.
 For detailed information regarding the curriculum and courses, please see the UvA Course Catalogue.

 Course information